coderbeez/qwerty/README.md

 ### Deploy to Heroku

-1. On the Heroku site log into your account.
+1. On the [Heroku](https://id.heroku.com/login) website log into your account.
 2. Click **new** and **create new app**.
 3. Give your app a **name** (it must be unique), select a **region** and click **create app**.
 4. Under **deployment method** click **GitHub**.